kragen/derctuo/transaction-per-call.md

 Plumbing transactions to the user interface, the filesystem, and the network
 ----------------------------------------------------------------------------

-Depending on what filesystem you're running and how deeply you've been hurt, you might be able to trust the filesystem to honor your transaction boundaries as well, which means that code inside a transaction can read and write the filesystem freely — but the filesystem must give us a way to keep the writes within a transactional bubble, hidden from the rest of the world at first, and perhaps forever.
-Also, it must give us a way to transactionally validate our reads when we go to commit, if there's a possibility the data we read has been modified in the meantime.
+Depending on what filesystem you’re running and how deeply you’ve been hurt, you might be able to trust the filesystem to honor your transaction boundaries as well, which means that code inside a transaction can read and write the filesystem freely — but the filesystem must give us a way to keep the writes within a transactional bubble, hidden from the rest of the world at first, and perhaps forever.
+Also, it must give us a way to transactionally validate our reads when we go to commit, if there’s a possibility the data we read has been modified in the meantime.

 This is potentially useful because it means you can run a transaction